Business Valuation Methods

 What It Means

-The methods under each business valuation approach rely upon the same set of economic principles.
+From the standpoint of valuation methodology, the methods under each approach are based on the same economic principles.
 However, the procedural and mathematical details of each business valuation method may differ considerably.

 Asset-based business valuation methods

-Sometimes referred to as the cost-based methods, these business valuation methods estimate the value of a business as the sum total of the costs required to create another business of equal economic utility.
+Also known as the cost-based methods, these business valuation methods estimate the value of a business based on its assets and liabilities.

-Asset based business valuation methods are useful for accurate business purchase price allocation, an important element of structuring a business acquisition deal.
+Asset based methods are useful for accurate business purchase price allocation, an important element of structuring a business acquisition.

-The central methods under the asset approach are these:
+The typical methods under the asset approach are these:

 - Asset accumulation method

-The asset accumulation method is a framework for tabulating the market values of business assets and liabilities.
-The difference is the business value.
-Note that the method differs from the typical cost basis accounting balance sheet.
+The asset accumulation method is a procedure for estimating the values of individual business assets and liabilities.
+The difference between the combined values of all assets and liabilities is the business value.
+Note that the method goes beyond the typical cost basis accounting balance sheet.

-Important off balance sheet assets include the internally developed intellectual property, customer lists, and valuable business agreements.
-On the other side, the method accounts for contingent liabilities such as pending legal action judgments and costs associated with regulatory compliance.
+This method lets you consider important off balance sheet assets such as internally developed intellectual property, customer lists, and valuable business agreements.
+On the liability side, the method accounts for contingent liabilities such as pending legal action judgments and costs associated with regulatory compliance.

-A classical asset based business valuation method is Capitalized Excess Earnings, also known as the Treasury Method.
-In addition to business value calculation this method lets you determine the value of business goodwill.
+A classical asset based valuation method is Capitalized Excess Earnings, also known as the Treasury Method.
+In addition to business value calculation this method helps you determine the value of business goodwill.

 Income-based business valuation methods

-The income methods, as the name implies, determine the business value based on its income producing capacity and risk.
+The income methods, as the name implies, determine the value based on the company's income producing capacity and risk.
+All such methods calculate the present value of the company based on a forecast of earnings which can be a single number or a stream of expected income.

 The main business valuation techniques used by these methods are capitalization and discounting.
-Business risk is captured in the form of discount and capitalization rates.
+Business risk is represented by the discount and capitalization rates.

 Income business valuation methods most commonly used in business appraisals are: